-We have audited the Consolidated and stand-alone Parent Company financial statements of Hart Capital Partners (Europe) p.l.c. (the Company), set out on pages 16 to 37, which comprise the Consolidated and stand-alone Parent Company statement of financial position as at 31 December 2022, and the Consolidated and stand-alone Parent Company statement of comprehensive income, statement of changes in equity and statement of cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Hart Capital Partners (Europe) p.l.c. (the Parent Company) and the consolidated financial statements of the Parent Company and its subsidiary (together, the Group), set out on pages 17 to 40, which comprise the statements of financial position of the Parent Company and the Group as at 31 December 2023, and the statements of profit or loss and other comprehensive income, statements of changes in equity and statement of cash flows of the Parent Company and the Group for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying Group financial statements and stand-alone Parent financial statements (the financial statements) give a true and fair view of the financial position of the Group and Parent Company, as at 31 December 2022 and of the Group's and the Parent Company's financial performance and cash flows for the period then ended in accordance with International Financial Reporting Standards as adopted by the EU (EU IFRSs) and have been properly prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+In our opinion, the accompanying stand-alone Parent Company's financial statements and the Group's financial statements (the financial statements) give a true and fair view of the financial position of the Parent Company and the Group, as at 31 December 2023 and of the Parent Company's and the Group's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU (EU IFRSs) and have been properly prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).